St. Marys, Kansas

-St. Marys is a city in Pottawatomie and Wabaunsee counties in the U.S. state of Kansas in the United States.
+St. Marys or Saint Marys is a city in Pottawatomie and Wabaunsee counties in Kansas of the United States.
 As of the 2020 census, the population of the city was 2,759.
-It is home of Saint Mary's Academy and College.

 History

 St. Marys was laid out as a community in 1866.
 It was named after the St. Mary's Mission.

 The oldest surviving mission building is the Pottawatomie Indian Pay Station which was built in 1855 and was used by government agents to pay an annuity to the Pottawatomie Indians who relocated to the area from the Great Lakes region.
 It was added to the National Register of Historic Places in 1972.

 Starting in the 1980s, Traditionalist Catholics attending masses offered by Society of Saint Pius X began moving to St. Marys, attracted by the presence of the Society in the community as well as the relative isolation of the city from the modern world.
 Since then the number of residents in St. Marys affiliated with the SSPX has grown considerably, to the point where in 2020 that they formed the majority of the city's population.
-The growth of the SSPX has been a source of tension with some older residents who are not members of the movement and who do not share the society's conservative social values.
+The growth of the SSPX has been a source of tension with some older residents who are not members of the movement and who do not share the Society's socially conservative values.